Sacramento Kings Launch Fifth Annual Crowdsourced Startup Contest

 Following another successful year, today the Sacramento Kings launched the Fifth Annual Capitalize contest.
 Capitalize, the league’s first crowdsourced startup competition, will offer local entrepreneurs a chance to gain publicity, receive mentorship and secure funding for their business.
 For the third year, the contest will be powered by Sacramento Urban Technology Lab, which aims to bring awareness to current and future city initiatives as well as develop programming to support the growth of numerous industry verticals.

 Applications for this year’s competition are now open, and will close Sunday, February 23, at 11:59 p.m.
 Startups located within 75 miles of Sacramento are eligible to apply.
-Sixteen companies will initially be selected, and over the next month, the competition will progress until the final four semi-finalists are chosen.
+Sixteen companies will initially be selected, and over the next month, the competition will progress until four finalists are chosen.
 On March 26, the winner will be announced and awarded a $10,000 cash prize towards the development of their startup.

 “We are proud to host this competition for a fifth year and continue to encourage innovation in the Sacramento region,” said Sacramento Kings President of Business Operations John Rinehart.
 “The Capitalize contest is an opportunity to foster the local startup community and provide entrepreneurs with meaningful resources and support to help advance their companies.”